BMC-CS-113/BMC-CS-113.github.io/labs/Lab03.md

 ## 3.2 Month Name to Quarter

 Write a program that inputs a month as a string and returns the quarter number that the month is in.
 For example, if we call the function with the month "January", the program should print 1.
+If the number is not between 1 and 12, print an error message.

 > Requirement: Make sure you use a `switch/case` statement here rather than an if/else.
 > Make sure to read section 5.4 of the textbook first.